AOT-Technologies/forms-flow-ai/forms-flow-idm/keycloak/README.md

 	* Click Save
 * Default Groups Tab (Assign Default Group to self-registering users)
 	* From available groups; map the group "formsflow-client" to "Default Groups".
+* Create Main group by Clicking New
+	* Name = redash
+	* Click Save
+* Create Sub group by Clicking on Main group created on step-1 i.e. redash, and then click New
+	* Name = group1
+	* Click Save
+* Create Sub group by Clicking on Main group created on step-1 i.e. redash, and then click New
+	* Name = group2
+	* Click Save

+You can create as many sub-groups as you want for dashboard authorization feature

 #### Map roles to group